yuanzhibang-tool/TTQM-Docs/en/pre-publish-script/demo.md

   },
   pipe: {
     // pipe is used to process the full message body
-    // leafNodeToString is a built-in pipe, covert all leaf node to string, the value is not used, you can set the value with null;
+    // leafNodeToString is a built-in pipe, covert all leaf nodes to string, the value is not used, you can set the value with null;
     leafNodeToString: null,
     addUserStringToRootNode: (publishMessage) => {
       try {